cyberphone/navigator.tapConnect/README.md

 # navigator.tapConnect

 This is a highly experimental project.
-Keep out for a while :-)
+You better keep out for a while :-)